RavisriVK/Programming-and-Data-Structures/README.md

 # Programming-and-Data-Structures
 This code was written for Programming and Data Structures Assignments (CS2710 IITM).
-Taught by Prof Hema Arunachalam.
+Taught by Prof Hema Murty.

 Interesting to see old coding styles...